Anaswara95/Machine-Learning/README.md

 This project demonstrates how linear regression can predict car prices accurately.
 By analyzing the dataset and building a predictive model, we gain insights into factors influencing car prices and provide a practical tool for estimating values.

+# Clustering Analysis on the Iris Dataset

+This project applies various clustering methods to the Iris dataset to uncover hidden patterns in the data.
+We use K-means clustering, Agglomerative clustering, and Hierarchical clustering, and evaluate their performance.

+## Dataset

+The Iris dataset contains 150 samples of iris flowers, each with four features: sepal length, sepal width, petal length, and petal width.
+There are three species: Iris setosa, Iris versicolor, and Iris virginica.

+## Clustering Techniques

+***1. K-means Clustering:*** Partitions data into K clusters by minimizing the variance within each cluster.

+***2. Agglomerative Clustering:*** Builds clusters hierarchically using the Ward linkage method.

+***3. Hierarchical Clustering:*** Produces a dendrogram to visualize nested groupings.

+### Evaluation Metric
+- ***Silhouette Coefficient:*** Measures how similar a point is to its own cluster compared to other clusters.
+Higher values indicate better-defined clusters.